BlackBoxVision/ra-language-spanish/README.md

 import spanishMessages from '@blackbox-vision/ra-language-spanish';
 import myMessages from '../somepath';

-//Case you have only those messsages const messages = {
+// In case you only have these translations const messages = {
     'es': spanishMessages,
 };

-//if you have more taornslations const messages = {
+// If you have additional translations const messages = {
     'es': {
 	...spanishMessages,